Jim Clyburn saved Biden’s candidacy — and now has the president’s ear on Supreme Court picks

 Clyburn also brought up the Supreme Court.

-“You have had four women on the Supreme Court, and at no time has anybody every discussed a Black woman.
+“You have had four women on the Supreme Court, and at no time has anybody ever discussed a Black woman.
 What’s this about?”
 Clyburn recounts saying to Biden.
-“That’s all I’m saying, that it would energize this community to this day if you were place a Black woman on the Supreme Court.”
+“That’s all I’m saying, that it would energize this community to this day if you were to place a Black woman on the Supreme Court.”

 Both sides say it wasn’t a spur-of-the-moment impulse for either man.
 Richmond said announcing a pledge to put a Black woman on the Supreme Court had been batted around for some time, though Clyburn said Biden “never said it to me.”